Home Medical Malpractice Spinal Epidural Abscess

 What Is a Spinal Epidural Abscess?

-A spinal epidural abscess (SEA) is an infection developing in the spine.
-This infection rarely develops on its own, as introducing bacteria to the spine without some sort of cut or incision is no easy task.
-This infection usually involves the development of a pocket of pus near, or on, the epidural space, which is a space between the two outermost layers of the meningeal layer, a membrane that covers both the brain and the spinal cord.
+A spinal epidural abscess (SEA) is an infection that develops in the spine.
+This infection rarely develops on its own.
+It usually results from some sort of cut or incision that introduces bacteria to the spine.
+These infections usually involve the development of a pocket of pus near or on the epidural space, which is between the two outermost layers of the meningeal layer, a membrane that covers both the brain and the spinal cord.

 Early warning signs that this dangerous infection has developed include: